We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - How flexible is the subscription?
 Is it easy to cancel at any time?

 Meal delivery services vary, and it is worth considering the benefits of different options.
 A person might prefer prepared meals or meal kits, which include recipes and ingredients to prepare and cook at home.

 A person might instead prefer to have meal kit deliveries each week.
 These kits contain pre proportioned ingredients and simple, quick recipes that they can modify.

 Anyone with questions about what to include in their diet might benefit from consulting with a registered dietitian.
 These health professionals can help design a customized diet that may improve athletic performance and help with safe weight gain or loss.

 A bodybuilder should find a registered dietitian who specializes in this area or is familiar with a bodybuilder’s daily dietary requirements.

 Bodybuilding is a unique sport with its own set of challenges.
-Bodybuilders do not undergo assessment on their physical performance but on the symmetry, muscularity, and definition of their bodies.
+Bodybuilders do not undergo assessments of their physical performance but of the symmetry, muscularity, and definition of their bodies.

 The three phases of bodybuilding include: